 Year 8 Options Evening Parent Feedback

 Year 8 students had a 1-1 Interview with a staff member to look at the research that students had undertaken to reach their options choices.
-The next 4 graphs show the feedback from parents on the questions we asked them.
+The next 4 graphs show the feedback from parents and students on the questions we asked them.

 Post 16 Feedback